CPG Legal – Attorneys at law.

-To buy land in Costa Rica is a fantastic idea.
-Once you become a real estate owner, protecting your property title from scams is essential.
+Once you become a real estate owner, protecting your property title from scams and property fraud is essential.
 I assume you followed my advice, and due diligence was performed on the real estate property.
 You also hired an attorney you trust, and the property title transfer was done correctly.
 Nevertheless, you should know that title theft is an issue in Costa Rica, especially with foreigners who don´t live here.
 Scams can happen anywhere, but there have been situations in Costa Rica where fraudulent signatures are used to transfer properties.
-In some cases, the notary public acted criminally as a scammer in real estate fraud.
-In other cases, the scammers have deceived them with fake identifications.
+In a small percentage of cases, the notary public acted criminally as a scammer in the real estate fraud.
+In other cases, the scammers deceive the notary, impersonating the owner, by providing him with fake identifications.

 Real estate fraud is something to keep an eye on.
-Sometimes, the properties are transferred over and over again, ending up in the name of innocent persons.
-These people acquired the real estate property, in good faith under the Registry’s information.
-They acted in good faith because they were unaware of the real estate fraud.
+Sometimes, the properties are transferred repeatedly, ending up in the name of innocent persons.
+These people acquired the real estate property in good faith under the Registry’s information.
+They acted in good faith because they were unaware of the property fraud.
 However, you should know that property title theft is not a specific issue for Costa Rica.
-This is a global problem and can happen to anyone in any other country.
-Nevertheless, you can take steps to protect your real estate property from these issues.
+Property fraud can happen to anyone in any other country, as criminality is a global issue.
+Nevertheless, you can take steps to protect your investment.

 Why does this happen?
 How can I be safe when I buy land in Costa Rica?